 Hammer toe is a painful toe condition that can be avoided with proper shoe selection and the correct use of hammer toe orthotics.

 Hammer toe occurs when the toe bends abnormally at the first joint (interphalangeal) and ends up looking like an upside-down V. The condition most often occurs on the lesser digits – the second through fifth toes.

-There are two different types of hammer toes.
+According to the American Podiatric Medical Association, there are two different types of hammer toes.